gigicodes61/alx-system_engineering-devops/0x02-shell_redirections/README.md

   * The current and parent directories should not be taken into account
   * Hidden directories should be counted
 ### File: 11-directories
+input : find . -type d -not -name '.' | wc -l
+## 12. What’s new
+* Create a script that displays the 10 newest files in the current directory.
+ * Requirements:
+  * ne file per line
+  * Sorted from the newest to the oldest
+### File: 12-newest_files
 input :